 TACTIC: If you receive electronic mail, use email reading software or Web-based mail that can filter your incoming mail.

 Using the features of the software, set up this procedure:

-- When you have time, do a quick scan on the Unsorted folder to find anything of potential value.
+- When you have time, do a quick scan on the Unsorted category to find anything of potential value.
 Your email reading software should allow you to quickly look through a list of email for the addresses of senders.
 Also look at the subject lines.
 Then quickly delete unwanted mail.

 - Update your filtering rules for new friends or business associates regularly.

 - Filter out known spammers or people you don't want to hear from by instructing your email software to automatically delete email from them.